Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Introduction: Oracle’s software licensing in public cloud environments is notoriously complex.

-Organizations moving Oracle workloads to Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), or Oracle Cloud Infrastructure (OCI) must carefully navigate Oracle’s licensing policies to avoid compliance risks and contain costs.
+Organizations migrating Oracle workloads to Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), or Oracle Cloud Infrastructure (OCI) must carefully navigate Oracle’s licensing policies to avoid compliance risks and manage costs effectively.

 Oracle’s Cloud Licensing Policy and Authorized Environments